taiidani/guess-my-word/README.md

 The Scrabble word list was obtained from https://sourceforge.net/projects/scrabbledict/.

-The backend web framework in use is Gin: https://gin-gonic.com
+The backend web framework in use is Chi: https://go-chi.io

 The frontend frameworks in use are: